Skip to main content

 • When you see "File is uploaded" message, click on New SVG map drop-down list, enter "user-uploads" in the search to see all uploaded files, find the file "user-uploads/mapsvg.com" and click on it to create a new map

-• When the new map is created, enable Google Maps - Menu > Google maps > Enable > On
+• When the new map is created, enable Google Maps - Menu > :fa-google: Google maps > Enable > On

 • Click on Edit SVG file button in the top toolbar